Q1. Why is the City pursuing this now?

 A. The City of Portland will receive the home energy performance report from the seller and will make the information available to the general public through PortlandMaps.com.

 A. As of July 2016, the market rate cost to obtain a home energy performance report is between $150-$250.
 This is the cost of having a trained, certified home energy assessor conduct a 45-minute, in-home assessment and generate the report based on the data gathered from the home visit.
 The information obtained through a home energy assessment goes beyond a typical home inspection, including a review of the home’s mechanical systems, insulation, air sealing and opportunities for cost-effective energy efficiency upgrades.
+Sellers pay a private-sector home energy assessor for the cost of the home energy performance report, not the City.
+Home energy scores are a market-based solution for making home energy performance more transparent in the homebuying process.

 A. The City will align with tools and software that are compliant with Oregon House Bill 2801, which became law in 2013 and gives authority to the Oregon Department of Energy (ODOE) to approve home energy scoring tools in Oregon.
 The City will provide temporary waivers to homebuilders using software tools that do not meet the Oregon standard, including new homes with Energy Trust of Oregon Energy Performance Scores (EPS) or Home Energy Rating System (HERS).